 Technical SEO is the process of optimizing a website for search engines, but it can also include strategies meant to improve UX (user experience).
 Examples of technical SEO include theme and platform settings, JSON schema markup, menu and URL structure, page speed insights and core web vitals, image alt text, and any other technical setting.

 Off-page SEO covers anything you can optimize outside of your site (or externally) in an attempt to boost your search engine rankings.
 Backlinks are an example of an off-page SEO factor.
 Other examples include social media and PR, guest posts, referral sites like Yelp and Clutch.co, directory listings, Google Business Profiles, customer reviews, podcasts, and video sites.

 Why is SEO important?

-Search engines help users discover new websites, new brands, new ideas, and new ways to spend money.
+Search engines help users discover new websites, new brands, new ideas, and new ways to spend their hard-earned money.
 The primary objective of most SEO campaigns is to improve keyword rankings in search engines.
 But why are rankings so important?
 The answer is visibility.

 - Sites in the #1 position receive 28% of all clicks

 - Sites in the top 3 positions receive over 70% of all clicks

 - Sites in positions 4-10 receive only about 1% of all clicks

 - Sites below position 10 receive less than 1% of all clicks